Episiotomy Explained: Types, Procedure, and Recovery

 Medical Necessity Assessment

-While many births proceed without complications, certain situations may necessitate an episiotomy to guarantee the safety of both mother and baby.
+While many births proceed without complications, certain situations may call for an episiotomy to protect both mother and baby.

-It’s also considered when the baby is particularly large, or if labor is prolonged, as these factors can increase the risk of serious perineal tears.
+It’s also considered when the baby is particularly large or labor is prolonged, as both can increase the risk of serious perineal tears.

 Always discuss your individual circumstances with your provider for tailored guidance.